grisuno/LazyOwn/README.md

 ## generate_revshell
 Generate a reverse shell in various programming languages.

-This function prompts the user to choose a reverse shell type (Bash, Python, NetCat, PHP, Ruby, Perl, or Telnet) and then asks for the necessary parameters (IP and port).
+This function prompts the user to choose a reverse shell type (Bash, Python, NetCat, PHP, Ruby, Perl, Telnet, NodeJS, Golang, PowerShell) and then asks for the necessary parameters (IP and port).
 Based on the user's input, it generates the corresponding reverse shell command.